 As part of Memorial's commitment to excellence in scholarly activities, the university is committed to ensuring that the highest standards of ethical conduct and scholarly integrity are understood and practiced.

 Members of Memorial University produce significant intellectual property that stands to benefit the university, the individual and, both in Newfoundland and Labrador and more widely, society at large.
 The university has an obligation to facilitate the use of intellectual property in which it has invested and to share in the benefits realized.
 This policy clarifies the ownership of intellectual property that is created or developed by members of Memorial University.

 Postdoctoral fellows are an integral part of the university and make a significant contribution to the research and teaching environment and mission of the university.
 This policy outlines the responsibilities, obligations, expectations, services and procedures which relate to the appointment of postdoctoral fellows.

 CRCs are an important research resource that must be deployed through a rigorous process designed to optimize their effectiveness in advancing strategically the university’s research enterprise while simultaneously avoiding entrenchment, and creating equitable opportunities for access to the program across all faculties, schools, and campuses.
 This policy provides a framework to optimize the effectiveness of the CRC program, and outlines the respective processes for the renewal, reallocation or reduction of CRC positions at Memorial University.

-This policy is applicable to waived extra teaching entitlements and consulting fees from completed research contracts or clinical trials which have been approved by Memorial University's Office of Research Services.
+This policy is applicable to consulting fees from completed research contracts or clinical trials which have been approved by Memorial University's Research Grant and Contract Services unit.